Lambda Alpha Upsilon: History

+In 1998, it became the first East Coast based fraternity to join the majority West Coast and Mid-West based conference of the National Association of Latino Fraternal Organizations (NALFO) instead of the majority East Coast based ConcÌlio Nacional de Hermandades Latinas.

+Symbols

+The fraternity's motto is ¡Venceremos porque Nacimos para Triunfar!.
+Its colors are red, yellow, white, and black.
+Its mascot is the Andean condor.
+Its nickname is Lethal Lambdas.

 Chapters

 Undergraduate chapters

 Lambda Alpha Upsilon reserves the Lambda chapter designation for deceased Hermanos.
+In the chapter list below, active chapters ae indicated in bold and inactive chapters are in italics.

+Alumni chapters

 Iterations beginning with the letter Lambda are reserved for alumni chapters as described below.

-Alumni chapters

-The alumni chapters of Lambda Alpha Upsilon consist of working professionals and graduate level students, whom were inducted as undergraduate members and are established in the workforce or continuing their education while deciding to remain active within the fraternity.
+The alumni chapters of Lambda Alpha Upsilon consist of working professionals and graduate-level students who were inducted as undergraduate members and are established in the workforce or continuing their education while deciding to remain active within the fraternity.
 Lambda Alpha Upsilon also inducts interested men with at least a bachelor's degree into one of the alumni chapters through the Graduate Induction Process.
 Lambda Alpha Upsilon officially recognizes the following alumni chapters:

 Affiliations

-The fraternity is a founding member of the National Association of Latino Fraternal Organizations (NALFO).
+The fraternity is a founding member of the National Association of Latino Fraternal Organizations.